-You're only charged to use this calling feature when you successfully complete a trace.
-Depending where you live, the fee can be up to $10 per call.
+No, Call Trace is already installed on your line.
+You don't have to order it or have it installed.
+You're only charged for this calling feature when you successfully complete a trace.
+Depending on where you live, the fee can be up to $10 per call.

-If you successfully trace a call, at the conclusion of the trace, you hear this message: The last call has been traced, and a $ charge will be added to your bill.
+"The last call has been traced, and a $xx charge will be added to your bill.
 Call tracing is a serious business.
 If the call was life threatening, call the police.
-If harassing or obscene calls persist, after 3 traces, call 1-800-244-1111 for further instructions.
-You will not receive the name and number of the party who called you.
+If harassing or obscene calls persist, after three traces, call 1-800-244-1111 or 1-800-201-4099 for further instructions.
+You will not receive the name and number of the party who called you."

-"The last call to your telephone cannot be traced so no charge will be added to your bill.
-If the problem continues, call CenturyLink at 1-800-244-1111 for further assistance.
+"The last call to your telephone cannot be traced, so no charge will be added to your bill.
+If the problem continues, call CenturyLink at 1-800-244-1111 or 1-800-201-4099 for further assistance."

-Call Trace is available in most areas, and charges appear on the Pay Per Use page of your CenturyLink bill.
+Call Trace is available in most areas.
+Charges will appear in the "Pay Per Use" section of your CenturyLink bill.